ncsa/containers-on-bw/_episodes/01-containers.md

 question depends on what we are actually trying to achieve.
 Without going into too much detail, issues usually arise when there is a need to:

-1. work with multiple operating systems (Windows, macOS, Linux),
+1. work with multiple operating systems (Windows, macOS, Linux), or flavors thereof (Ubuntu, Fedora, SUSE, ...)
 2. install conflicting dependencies of an application,
+3. use verified ("certified") software stack,
-3. make sure that one can repeat the work and obtain the same results
+4. make sure that one can repeat the work and obtain the same results
   - updated dependencies / software
   - human factor